-Law practices are requested to note that Relevant Legal Training positions should not be advertised under the Practice Training Contracts category which is a service free of fees.
+Law practices should note that Relevant Legal Training positions should not be advertised under the Practice Training Contracts category.
 Relevant Legal Training positions should be advertised under “Post Job Ad” and will be subject to advertising fees.

 Law graduates who are seeking to practise law and need advice are welcome to approach the Law Society.
 While we cannot provide job placement or secondment services, we can offer career counselling, mentorship, guidance, referrals and practical tips.
-Please write to us at and one of us will get back to you.
+Please write to us at email@example.com

 These guidelines address the question of whether a law practice is entitled to charge out for the value of their practice trainees’ contribution.
 The guidelines are not meant to be an advisory or a Practice Direction but simply an aide-memoire if a law practice chooses to charge out for work done by its practice trainee.
 The Law Society is not making it compulsory or obligatory for law practices to charge out for work done, contributions made or time clocked in by a practice trainee.